 Response Type Description Multiple-Choice (MC) Student selects one correct answer from a number of options.
 Multiselect (MS) Student selects all correct answers from a number of options.
-Editing Task Choice (ETC) Student identifies an incorrect word or phrase and chooses the replacement from a number of options.
-Short Answer (SA) Student writes a numeric response to answer the question.
-GRID (GI) Student selects words, phrases, or images and uses the drag-and-drop feature to place them into a graphic organizer.
+Editing Task Choice (ETC) Student identifies an incorrect word, phrase, or blank and chooses the replacement from a number of options.
+GRID (GI) The student selects numbers, words, phrases, or images and uses the drag-and-drop feature to place them into a graphic.
+This item type may also require the student to use the point, line, or arrow tools to create a response on a graph.
 Hot Text (HT) Student is directed to either select or use drag-and-drop feature to use text to support an analysis or make an inference.
-Equation Editor (EQ) Student uses a toolbar with a variety of mathematical symbols to create a response.
+Equation Editor (EQ) Student uses a keypad with a variety of mathematical symbols to create a response.
 Open Response (OR) Student uses the keyboard to enter a response into a text field.